Parent Coaching Services

 Project ImPACT is an evidence-based program for parents of children who have difficulty interacting and communicating, such as children who have autism or language delays.
 It is designed for children aged 12 months- 8 years old.

 ImPACT stands for” Improving Parents As Communication Teachers.”
-Based on principles from developmental science and applied behavior analysis (ABA), it teaches parents and caregivers strategies they can use to help their child develop social, communication, imitation, and play skills during daily skills and activities.
+As a Naturalistic Developmental Behavioral Intervention (NDBI), it is based on principles from developmental science and the science of applied behavior analysis (ABA).
+It teaches parents and caregivers strategies they can use during daily routines and activities to help their child develop social, communication, imitation, and play skills.
 Project ImPACT is recognized as a Manualized Intervention Meeting Criteria by the National Clearinghouse on Autism Evidence and Practice (NCAEP).
+Dr. Maya is fully certified in Project ImPACT and also has experience training community providers in this intervention.

 Individualized Parent Coaching

-Collaborate with Dr. Maya to create a parent coaching program to address your family’s unique needs.
+Collaborate with Dr. Maya to create a parent coaching program to address your ‘ohana’s unique needs.

 We will work together to identify areas for growth, develop goals to target, and create an intervention plan.
 Drawing from developmental science, applied behavior analysis (ABA), and adult learning, I will guide you through the process of using and adapting therapeutic strategies in your daily routines.
 Through this individualized program, a number of concerns can be addressed, including: behavioral concerns (e.g., aggression, self-injury, pica), daily living skills (e.g., hygiene, toileting, taking medication), sensory needs, sleep difficulties, and mental health concerns (e.g., separation anxiety, depression).
 This flexible approach is appropriate for parents/caregivers and their children of all ages and developmental abilities.